nrichardson1222/FMA_SoftwareDesignFinalProject/README.md

 The System Request Specification is a document I wrote with my team which details the requirements of the application including use cases, feasibilty analysis, functional, structural, and behavioral modeling.

 The Detail Design Document is a document written with my team to describe the design of the application like the design of modules, databases, abstract data types, COMPRISES and USES diagrams.

+The initial codes were written in Java using Object Oriented programming design.
+I also implemented various design patterns into this application including state, and